 Tip safe in wardrobe

-Make an opening in the back wall of the wardrobe and slide the private safe through the opening against the wall.
-Secure the private safe with 2 wedge bolts.
+Make an opening in the back wall of the wardrobe and slide the safe through the opening against the wall.
+Secure the safe with 2 wedge bolts.
 Optionally, you can also glue the side and bottom.

 Would you like to install and anchor a safe yourself?